KrystianPilat/Security_identifier_types_recognition/README.md

 In some cases information about security id type is not provided in data and it need to be retrieve from id itself, by its construcion.
 This code use regular expression matching proper id to it's types.

 It have been tested on bilions of rows on Unix envirnoment.
-Works with 95-97% efficiency.
+Works with 95-97% accuracy.

 Steps:
 1. Reads input file line by line, humble does not lock memory